FavourAkinwande/Flutter_OpenWeatherMap-API/README.md

-### **Project Analysis**
+### **Project Overview**

-Your project, WeatherWise App, is a weather application built using **Flutter**.
+My project, WeatherWise App, is a weather application built using Flutter.
 The application fetches weather data and displays it in a user-friendly format.
-The app interacts with the **OpenWeatherMap API**, a widely-used weather data service.
-B
+The app interacts with the OpenWeatherMap API, a widely-used weather data service.
----

 ## **API Chosen and Its Purpose**